 To get a license in a regulated profession, you must go through a specific registration process with the profession's regulatory body.
 Registration processes may involve many requirements and can be very complicated, time-consuming and expensive.
 You can find your regulator in the list of professions below.
 You may also be able to see a career map for your occupation.
 A career map is a guide that can help you understand the steps of the licencing registration process, as well as the language requirements, industry trends, labour market conditions, credential assessment process, licensing fees and other important information related to your original occupation.
 It can help you determine which steps you need to take to work in your field.
 They are available on the Ontario Immigration website.

 *Note: Chartered Professional Accountant (CPA) now includes Chartered Accountant (CA), Chartered General Account (CGA) and Chartered Management Accountant (CMA) designations.

 For More Information

-- Working in Canada Tool - Use this to find the name of your occupation in Canada, find out if it is regulated and get labour market information.
+- Job Bank - Use this to find the name of your occupation in Canada, find out if it is regulated and get labour market information.
 From the Government of Canada website.